PD Dr. Carole Gee

 Peer-reviewed research papers

-Palmer, B., Karačić, S., Bierbaum, G., and Gee, C. T. In revision.
+Palmer, B., Karačić, S., Bierbaum, G., and Gee, C. T. Accepted.
 Microbial methods matter: Identifying discrepancies between microbiome denoising pipelines using a leaf biofilm taphonomic set.
-Applications in Plant Sciences, in revision since 2024.
+Applications in Plant Sciences, accepted in November 2024.

 Karačić, S., Palmer, B., Gee, C. T., and Bierbaum, G. 2024.
 Oxygen-dependent biofilm dynamics in leaf decay: An in vitro analysis.
 Scientific Reports, 14: 6728. https://doi.org/10.1038/s41598-024-57223-7